lkoolik/lkoolik.github.io/cv.md

 nav_order: 2
 ---

 <p>Below are the academic highlights from the most recent version of my CV.
-You can download a full copy of my CV <a href="https://github.com/lkoolik/lkoolik.github.io/blob/main/assets/Libby H Koolik CV.pdf">here</a>.</p>
+You can download a full copy of my CV <a href="https://github.com/lkoolik/lkoolik.github.io/blob/main/assets/Libby H Koolik CV.pdf" target="_blank">here</a>.</p>

 <hr>